zztin/concall/README.md

 **run locally**

-	cd concall/ # Where snakefile is located snakemake --use-conda
+	cd concall/ # Where snakefile is located snakemake --configfiles configfiles/config-test2.yaml --use-conda
 	or
-	snakemake --use-conda --use-singularity  # at the moment singularity image is stored locally at .sif file which is not included in this repo.
+	snakemake --configfiles configfiles/config-test2.yaml--use-conda --use-singularity  # at the moment singularity image is stored locally at .sif file which is not included in this repo.
 Please contact authors for further information.
+This takes around 2 mins.
+Output will be generated at output/TEST40/

 **run on cluster: qsub or slurm **

 	# testing:
-	sh testing.sh
+	sh qsub_snakemake.sh configfiles/config-test2.yaml
 	# or use this command:

 	snakemake --cluster sge_wrapper.py --jobs 50 --latency-wait 240 --use-conda --use-singularity --rerun-incomplete --keep-going --restart-times 3 --configfile ./test/config/config-test2.yaml

 	# replace sge_wrapper.py with slurm_wrapper.py to submit to slurm

 **submit via bash script for submission on cluster**
 	1. create config file at configfiles/config-<name>.yaml
 	2. submit to cluster with: